6. Propositional Logic

 Consider the greater than (

->) comparison operatorIt two values as operands
+>) comparison operatorIt takes two values as operands

 It produces a Boolean as a result